Pimiento-Research-Group/Diversification_rates_and_Age-dependent_extinction/README.md

 - **`data/`**
   Contains:
+  - a .txt file with geological stage boundaries in milions of years (Myr)
   - PyRate input files generated and used in the analyses presented in the publication
   - four pre-trained models used for the estimation of ADE